xinchen-ma/xinchen-ma.github.io/index.md

 <details class="abstract">
   <summary>Abstract</summary>
   <p>This paper studies the formation and capital-market implications of data-driven partnerships between firms.
 I assemble a news-based dataset of inter-firm, data-driven collaborations to map the landscape of corporate data sharing.
 I document the determinants of partnership formation, partner-pair characteristics, and associated stock-market reactions.
-Exploiting the EU’s General Data Protection Regulation (GDPR) as a plausibly exogenous shock in a difference-in-differences design, I show that GDPR-exposed firms form more data-driven partnerships, with the increase concentrated in cross-border deals with non-EU partners. </p>
+Exploiting the EU’s General Data Protection Regulation (GDPR) as a plausibly exogenous shock in a difference-in-differences design, I show that GDPR-exposed firms form more data-driven partnerships, with the increase concentrated in US deals with non-EU partners. </p>
 </details>

 ### The Effect of App Tracking Transparency: An Analysis on App Monetization